 For individuals with bad or no credit the OpenSky® Secured Visa® Credit Card may be a card worth a closer look, there’s no credit check necessary to apply.
-The security deposit you provide becomes your credit line limit on your Visa® card.
+The security deposit you provide becomes your credit limit on your Visa® card.
 Choose it yourself, from as low as $200.
-The security deposit is refundable and your Pledged Deposit Account will be closed once you satisfy in full all your account obligations under the agreement.
+The security deposit is refundable* and your Pledged Deposit Account will be closed once you satisfy in full all your account obligations under the agreement. (*View the cardholder agreement)

 Your account activity is reported to all three major credit bureaus which will help document your credit card activity.
-With responsible credit card management by you, this can help build your credit and creditworthiness.
+With responsible credit card management by you, this could help you build your credit and creditworthiness.